maximstanciu/GCT/README.md

 ![](https://referbruv.com/data/Admin/2020/6/mediator-block.png)

 **3. Persistence**
 I've used UoW repository pattern, its simple and flexible and decouples business code from data Access.
 As a result, the persistence Framework can be changed without a great effort.
+Database: SQLite

 **4. Validation**
 FluentValidation + Automapper + Error handling unification - usually most known tools in .net.
 I've implemented the basic approach.